For the past few years, Tinder has been blocked in China. However, using Tinder in China might not be so difficult as you think!

 What do you need to access Tinder in China?

 1. Internet access: It’s obvious that to access Tinder, you will first need to be connected to the Internet.
 However, is it difficult to access the Internet in China?
 As opposed to what some people might think, accessing the Internet in China is relatively easy.

-- Public Wi-Fi networks: The majority of public places, including restaurants, bars, cafés, hotels and airports, have free Wi-Fi networks available for their customers.
-In small cities, it can be a bit more difficult to find places with free Internet, but you can still find it at places like hotels.
+- Public Wi-Fi networks: The majority of public places, including restaurants, bars, cafés, hotels, and airports, have free Wi-Fi networks available for their customers.
+In small cities, it can be a bit more difficult to find places with free Internet, but you can still find it in places like hotels.

 - Ex-pats working in China

 - Foreigners traveling to China for business or tourism

 - Chinese people that have worked or studied abroad

 - Chinese people that work at companies with international connections

 - Chinese people that have a particular interest in meeting foreigners